Q: Who should I contact if I have questions about licensure?

 Q: I graduated with licensure from the University of Illinois at Urbana-Champaign and am trying to get certified in another state.
 To whom do I send the form that needs to be completed?

-Q: How can I find out what requirements are to be certified in other states?
+Q: How can I find out what the requirements are to be certified in other states?

 Q: I participated in a PDH activity and received an Evidence of Completion form from your office.
 Unfortunately, I can’t find the form anymore and I need to upload it into my ISBE licensure account.
 Can it be replaced?

 A: Yes!
 If you can locate the email you received originally, go ahead and click the link again – you should be able to see/retrieve the form again and click it as many times as you need.
-If the email is no longer available, contact our office (email@example.com; 217-333-2804) with your name, the title or type of activity, an estimate of the date or semester, and an email address to which we can send you a new copy of the Evidence of Completion form.
+If the email is no longer available, email us or call our office at 217-333-2804 with your name, the title or type of activity, an estimate of the date or semester, and an email address to which we can send you a new copy of the Evidence of Completion form.

 Q: I participated in a PDH activity.
 I haven’t received the Evidence of Completion form I was told to expect.
 What do I do?